Should You Consider A HELOC On Your Investment Property?

 If you’re looking to finance a large purchase, you’ve probably been considering the best type of loan to take out.
 But did you know that you can tap into the equity you’ve already built up in your investment property?

 This type of lending product is called a home equity line of credit (HELOC).
 It’s an option for anyone who needs an ongoing line of credit but doesn’t want to rely on a credit card or the high interest rates that come with it.

-But there are downsides to this strategy, so you want to make sure you go about it the right way.
-This article will explain how to take out a HELOC on an investment property, as well as the pros and cons of that decision.
+But this strategy has some downsides, so it’s important to go about it the right way.
+Let’s look at how to take out a HELOC on an investment property, as well as the pros and cons of that decision.
 It’s important to note that Rocket Mortgage® does not offer HELOCs.

 First, What Is A HELOC?

-If you need to borrow money to cover a financial emergency or finance a one-time purchase, there are two primary ways you can go about this.
-You can take out a personal loan and receive a one-time lump-sum payout.
+If you need to borrow money to cover a financial emergency or finance a one-time purchase, you can go about this in two ways.
+One is to take out a personal loan and receive a one-time lump-sum payout.